Vilango/wordpress-simple-facebook-connect/readme.txt

 That should be enough to get you started.

-= The publish code doesn't process the NextGen gallery shortcodes! =

-Upgrade NextGen Gallery to 1.60 or later.

 = How do I use this with multi-site across subdomains/subdirectories? =

 (This is a new feature to 0.21 and it has NOT been really tested well yet.
 You have been warned.)